kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, given `[10, 15, 3, 7]` and `k` of `17`, return true since `10 + 7` is `17`.

 Bonus: Can you do this in one pass?

+## Daily Coding Problem: Problem #880 [Hard]

+This problem was asked by Google.

+Given a string, split it into as few strings as possible such that each string is a palindrome.

+For example, given the input string `racecarannakayak`, return `["racecar", "anna", "kayak"]`.

+Given the input string `abc`, return `["a", "b", "c"]`.